 This may sound like a weird combination of ingredients, but it was one of my favorite easy meals back in college (and my mouth waters just thinking about it).
 Unlike a lot of pasta dishes, it leaves you feeling totally satisfied but not stuffed or weighed down.
 Plus, the sauce is no-cook, making it the perfect meal for a busy weeknight.
 I use whole wheat pasta and full-fat Greek yogurt, but any kind of pasta and plain yogurt will work.

-2 cups plain yogurt
+- 2 cups plain Greek yogurt

-1 can of tuna, drained (I use pole-caught, sustainably fished tuna)
+- 1 can tuna, drained

-2 teaspoons garlic powder
+- 2 teaspoons garlic powder

-1 teaspoon salt
+- 1 teaspoon salt

-1/4 teaspoon ground pepper
+- 1/4 teaspoon ground pepper

-1 plum tomato, diced (optional for garnish)
+- 1 plum tomato, diced, for garnish (optional)